serverless/dashboard/docs/application-guide/trace-explorer.md

 ## Trace Details

-Trace Details provides a way to look at the details of an individual AWS Lambda Invocation trace, including the spans, tags, logs, errors, and warnings.
+Trace Details provides a way to look at the details of an individual AWS Lambda Invocation trace, including the spans, tags, logs, and events.

 The Trace details are deep-linked so you can easily share the URL with your team when collaboratively troubleshooting.

 The pane on the right, the Inspector, presents the details about the Trace.
-If a Span, Error, or Warning are selected from the timeline, then the Inspector will shows details about the selected item.
+If a Span, or an Events are selected from the timeline, then the Inspector will show details about the selected item.

 The Inspector for the trace will present details about the trace as tags.
 These tags include information about the runtime, like `Cold Start`, `Request ID`,